What is the Coombs Test?

 A Coombs test examines the blood for antibodies that can damage the red blood cells.
-Antibodies play an important role in the immune system.
-They fight off antigens (such as bacteria, viruses, and other toxins) to keep you healthy.
+Antibodies play an essential role in the immune system.
+They fight off antigens (bacteria, viruses, and toxins) to keep you healthy.
 Yet antibodies can sometimes damage normal, healthy cells by mistake.

-To begin, it's essential to recognize that there are two types of Coombs tests: direct and indirect.
+First, it's essential to recognize two Coombs tests: direct and indirect.

 • The direct Coombs test (also known as a direct antiglobulin test) examines the red blood cells to check if they have antibodies attached to them.
 It is frequently used to diagnose blood-related disorders such as autoimmune hemolytic anemia.
 Individuals who suffer from autoimmune hemolytic anemia do not have enough red blood cells because their bodies destroy them too quickly.

-• The indirect Coombs test shows the doctor if antibodies in the circulation are capable of attaching to red blood cells.
+• The indirect Coombs test shows the doctor if antibodies in the circulation can attach to red blood cells.
 It is used to determine how you will react to a blood transfusion.
 In addition, an indirect Coombs test is commonly given as part of prenatal testing.

-One may be asked to fast for a certain time before the test.
+• One may be asked to fast for a specific time before the test.
 In this case, the healthcare provider will provide you with specific instructions regarding fasting.

-It is also important to let your healthcare provider know if you have a history of bleeding or bruising easily or if you are taking any medications that affect blood clotting, as the Coombs test involves drawing blood.
+• It is also essential to let your healthcare provider know if you have a history of bleeding or bruising easily or if you are taking any medications that affect blood clotting, as the Coombs test involves drawing blood.

-A tiny needle is used by the healthcare provider to draw a blood sample from a vein in the arm or hand.
+The healthcare provider draws a blood sample from a vein in the arm or hand using a tiny needle.
 After the sample is taken, it is submitted to a lab for analysis.
-The provider will apply a bandage to the site where the needle was inserted.
+The provider applies a bandage to the site where the needle was inserted.
 After 10 to 20 minutes, the bandage can be removed.

-When should I expect to receive the test results?
+When should I Expect to Receive the Coombs Test Results?

 In most cases, the test results will be available within 24 hours.